-The filing angle for Rapid-Standard, Rapid-Micro and Topic-Micro chains is 35°; these chains are sharpened to this angle before leaving the factory.
-However, if you want to use the chain primarily for cutting hardwood or frozen timber, it is best to sharpen it to an angle of 30°.
-Rapid-Super and Topic-Super chains are always sharpened to 30°.
+The filing angle for Rapid-Standard, Rapid-Micro and Topic-Micro chains is 35°; these chains come from the factory already sharpened to this angle.
+However, if you use your chain primarily for cutting hardwood or frozen timber, it is best to sharpen it to an angle of 30°.
+Rapid-Super and Topic-Super chains must always be sharpened to an angle of 30°.